Data privacy is of high importance for H&M and we want to be open and transparent with our processing of your personal data.

 * by editing the settings of your H&M account

 Right to restriction:

 You have the right to request that H&M restricts the process of your personal data under the following circumstances:

-*if H&M no longer needs the personal data but it is required for your to make of defending legal claims.
+* if H&M no longer needs the personal data but it is required by you to defend legal claims.

-If you consider H&M to process your personal data in a incorrect way you can contact us.
-You also have the right to turn in a complaint to a supervisory authority.
+If you consider H&M to process your personal data in an incorrect way you can contact us.
+You also have the right to raise a complaint to a supervisory authority.

 Updates to our Privacy Notice: